-You can configure behavior for cycles, dropped objects, and execution queuing from the Advanced settings options found on the Condition page when setting up a new automation.
+You can configure behavior for cycles, dropped objects, execution queuing, and skipping peering events from the Advanced settings options found on the Condition page when setting up a new automation.

 Automation sequences can sometimes cause infinite loops (cycles) when automations trigger each other.
 Review the documentation on cycle detection for more information.